Becca Rothfeld

-Becca Rothfeld (born 8 October 1991) is an American literary critic, and essayist.
-She won the Nona Balakian Citation for Excellence in Reviewing, and Silvers-Dudley Prize.
+Becca Rothfeld (born October 8, 1991) is an American literary critic and essayist.
+She won the Nona Balakian Citation for Excellence in Reviewing and the Silvers-Dudley Prize.

 Life

-She attended Dartmouth College, graduating Phi Beta Kappa.
+She attended Dartmouth College, graduating with a B.A. degree.
+She received her MPhil degree from University of Cambridge.
 Rothfeld later pursued a Ph.D. in Philosophy at Harvard University, but as of 2024 has not completed a dissertation.

-She is a book critic at The Washington Post.
+In March 2023, she was hired by The Washington Post as its non-fiction book critic.

 In 2024, Rothfeld revealed on her blog that she has been undergoing treatment for early-stage thyroid cancer.
+As of 2026, she no longer has thyroid cancer.

+On February 4, 2026, Rothfeld was laid off by The Washington Post when it reduced its staff by one-third and eliminated the newspaper's books and sports sections.
+On February 10, 2026, The New Yorker announced that Rothfeld would be joining them as a staff writer later that month.